xeruf/instalee/README.md

 ### Planned
 - detection mechanism for handlers and features
-  (e.g. whether they support batching)
+  (e.g. batch-install support)
 - Ability to use multiple repos, including remote ones
-- Handle missing versions in older os version repos
+- Cope with missing versions in repositories of older OS versions -> version handlers

 - helper/hook for adding packages to groups upon install (at least for `pacman`)